Carnyx: Deskford, Banffshire

-The only example from the British Isles is the Deskford Carnyx, found at the farm of Leitchestown, Deskford, Banffshire, Scotland in 1816.
-Only the boar's head bell survives, also apparently placed as a ritual deposit.
+The next example found in Britain is the Deskford Carnyx, discovered at the farm of Leitchestown, Deskford, Banffshire, Scotland, in 1816.
+Seemingly, it too was placed as a ritual deposit in a peat bog.
+Only the boar's-head bell survives.
 It was donated to Banff Museum, and is now on loan from Aberdeenshire Museums Service to the Museum of Scotland.
 The location and age of the Deskford Carnyx in the Pictish heartland suggests the instrument may have had a ceremonial use and was not used only in warfare.
 Before 2004 this was the best surviving example, and generally copied in earlier reconstructions.

 The Deskford find was made almost entirely of brass, a metal used almost exclusively by the Romans after their conquest of Southern Britannia and strictly controlled by them, so just as with the vast majority of Iron Age and Roman-era Celtic brass found in Britain, the carnyx may have been made "with some care" from recycled metal.
-Based in part on the metallurgy, the Museum of Scotland give a date of 80—250 CE for its construction, noting that it was a locally-produced piece, "a specifically Scottish variant" distinct in design from known continental carnyces and that its "decoration is typical of metalwork in north-east Scotland at the time, where there was a flourishing tradition of fine bronze-working."
+Based in part on the metallurgy, the Museum of Scotland give a date of 80–250 CE for its construction, noting that it was a locally-produced piece, "a specifically Scottish variant" distinct in design from known continental carnyces and that its "decoration is typical of metalwork in northeast Scotland at the time, where there was a flourishing tradition of fine bronze-working".
+Although metallurgy and style suggest manufacture local to the discovery, Vincent Megaw suggests that the pattern is characteristic also of items produced in Belgium in about 50 CE.

+Norfolk

+In 2025 a collection of Iron Age military hardware was unearthed in west Norfolk, within the former territory of the Iceni tribe.
+The items were probably buried within the first century AD.
+The finds included a bronze carnyx, a bronze war standard in the shape of a boar's head, and five shield bosses.
+The carnyx requires extensive conservation but is exceptionally complete: one conservator described it as "the most complete carnyx ever found".
+It is unusual or unique in having the ears of the animal head intact.